 -

-Set the Behaviour to one of the primary types (Control, Instrument, Source, Off-Page Connector, Block Valve, Excluded) or an AutoRun type (Group, Explode, Area).
+Set the Behaviour to one of the primary types (Control, Instrument, Fluid Source, Off-Page Connector, Block Valve, Excluded) or an AutoRun type (Auto-Group, Auto-Explode, Area Marker).

 -

-Set Fluid Modes using the multi-select Fluid Mode dropdown.
+Set Fluid Behaviours using the multi-select Fluid dropdown.
 Select all applicable fluid interaction modes.

 -